line/line-bot-sdk-nodejs/docs/guide/webhook.md

 **Signature validation** is checking if a request is actually sent from real LINE servers, not a fraud.
 The validation is conducted by checking the [X-Line-Signature](https://developers.line.biz/en/reference/messaging-api/#signature-validation) header and request body.
-There is a [`validateSignature()`](../api-reference/validate-signature.md) function to do this.
+There is a `validateSignature()` function to do this.

 **Webhook event object parsing** is literally parsing webhook event objects, which contains information of each webhook event.
 The objects are provided as request body in JSON format, so any body parser will work here.
-For interal object types in this SDK, please refer to [Message and event objects](../api-reference/message-and-event-objects.md).

-There is a function to generate a [connect](https://github.com/senchalabs/connect) middleware, [`middleware()`](../api-reference/middleware.md), to conduct both of them.
+There is a function to generate a [connect](https://github.com/senchalabs/connect) middleware, [`middleware()`](https://github.com/line/line-bot-sdk-nodejs/blob/master/lib/middleware.ts), to conduct both of them.
 If your server can make use of connect middlewares, such as [Express](https://expressjs.com/), using the middleware is a recommended way to build a webhook server.